The Ultimate Guide to MEV & Crypto Trading Bots (2026)

 How It Works

-- Monitor lending protocols (Aave, Compound, MakerDAO) for positions
+- Continuously scan lending protocols for positions approaching liquidation threshold

 Best Practices